stavthal/check4me-web/SUPABASE_PHOTO_SETUP.md

 -- If needed, add missing columns:
 ALTER TABLE requests ADD COLUMN IF NOT EXISTS checker_id UUID REFERENCES auth.users(id);
 ALTER TABLE requests ADD COLUMN IF NOT EXISTS client_id UUID REFERENCES auth.users(id);

+-- Update status column to include COMPLETED status (if using ENUM) -- If your status column is using an ENUM, you might need to alter it:
+-- ALTER TYPE request_status ADD VALUE IF NOT EXISTS 'COMPLETED';

+-- Or if using TEXT/VARCHAR with constraints, update the constraint:
+-- ALTER TABLE requests DROP CONSTRAINT IF EXISTS status_check;
+-- ALTER TABLE requests ADD CONSTRAINT status_check
+--   CHECK (status IN ('PENDING', 'APPROVED', 'REJECTED', 'COMPLETED'));
 ```

 ## 4. Optional: Create Helper Views